-If you have a job offer from a US employer, please call our office at +44 (0)20 7092 6830 to book an initial consultation.
-If you do not have a job offer from a US employer US Visa Solutions please click on the links below for more information regarding the general requirements for the most common USA work visa categories.
-US Visa Solutions does not to provide advice on how to find employment in the US.
+If you are a company that wishes to sponsor someone for a US visa or you are an individual who has a job offer from a US employer, please call our office at +44 (0)20 7092 6830 to book an initial call to meet speak to one of our lawyers.
+If you do not have a job offer from a US employer please click on the links below for more information regarding the general requirements for the most common USA work visa categories.
+US Visa Solutions does not provide advice on how to find employment in the US.

 Qualifying for a Temporary US Work Visa

-As indicated above, the key issue for a person who wishes to work temporary in the United States is to find an employer to sponsor him or her for a USA temporary working visa.
-In most cases, without an employer to sponsor a person for a visa it will be impossible to proceed with a US temporary work visa application.
+As indicated above, the key issue for a person who wishes to work temporarily in the United States is to find an employer to sponsor him or her for a USA temporary working visa and there must be a US work visa available.
+In most cases, without an employer to sponsor a person for a visa, it will be impossible to proceed with a US temporary work visa application.

-The requirements of temporary USA work visas are very different for each category and often a person may theoretically meet the requirements of one or more category depending on his or her person circumstances.
-The United States has structured its US work visa categories in order to allow the best and brightest in the world to work America.
+The requirements of temporary USA work visas are very different for each category and often a person may theoretically meet the requirements of one or more category depending on his or her personal circumstances.
+The United States has structured its US work visa categories in order to allow the best and brightest in the world to work in America.
 In general, a person will need to a professional with at least the equivalent of a bachelor’s degree in a specific field or have many years of work experience in their field or working with the products of a specific company.
-There are some categories that do allow for lower skilled workers to work in the United States for example during a peak season or for employers who must be a temporary demand.

-Below is a list of the most commonly used USA temporary work visa categories.
+Below is a list of the US temporary visa categories in which our firm assists.
 Please click on each category to find out more about each type of visa:

 - E-1 Treaty Trader